Brady-Rutherford/omni-class/README.md

 # Omni-Class: AI-Powered Student Note-Taking App

 I am making a powerful note-taking application with integrated AI assistance using free open-source language models for now and if it is succesful I may upgrade.
 Essentially I am building a free software that is open source that prevents cognitive decay from excessive AI usage.
+This is the simple Beta version but if you have contributions I am interested to see if I will include them in the final product.

 ## Features